terrastruct/d2/ci/release/changelogs/next.md

 #### Features 🚀

+- `sketch` flag renders the diagram to look like it was sketched by hand. [#492](https://github.com/terrastruct/d2/pull/492)

 #### Improvements 🧹

 - Improved label placements for shapes with images to avoid overlapping container labels. [#474](https://github.com/terrastruct/d2/pull/474)